hiiamboris/red-wiki/Draw-dialect.md

 **Description**

-Draws a line between two or more points.
+Draws a line between two points.
+If more points are specified, additional lines are drawn, connecting each point in the provided order.

 ## Triangle